sh2/extension-summarize-translate-gemini/README.md

 3. Click 'Load unpacked' and select `extension` directory.
 4. Open 'Options' page and register the Gemini API Key, then select the language.

-You can get the Gemini API Key from [Google AI for Developers](https://ai.google.dev/).
+You can obtain a Gemini API Key from [Google AI for Developers](https://ai.google.dev/).
 This extension currently uses Gemini 1.0 Pro.

 ## Usage